JaspreetKhela/ai-assisted-software-design-exercise/README.md

 ## Description
 This is a simple Java username and password generator that was created by OpenAI's ChatGPT (version 3.5) Large Language Model (LLM).

-In this codebase, the `generateUsername` method generates a six-character username using lowercase letters, and the `generatePassword` method generates a password of a specified length containing a mix of lowercase letters, uppercase letters, digits, and special characters.
+In this codebase, the `generateUsername` method generates a username of a specified length containing a mix of lowercase letters, and the `generatePassword` method generates a password of a specified length containing a mix of lowercase letters, uppercase letters, digits, and special characters.
 You can customize the length and character sets according to your requirements.
 This is a basic implementation and may not be suitable for production-level security.

 ## Program Codebase Snippet
 Here is a snippet of the "UsernamePasswordGenerator.java" file within the codebase: